ArtifactDB/gypsum-metadata-index/README.md

-Each string is split into tokens by first normalizing the string to remove diacritics, converting all characters into lowercase, and then splitting the string at any ASCII character that is not alphanumeric or a dash.
+Each string is split into tokens by first normalizing the string to remove diacritics, converting all characters into lowercase, and then splitting the string at any character that is not a Unicode letter, number or dash.
-(We keep dashes as these are generally useful for scientific terms like gene names.)
+We consider dashes as part of the token to preserve scientific terms like gene names.

 ## SQLite file structure

-### `versions` table
+### `versions`

 This is a table where each row corresponds to a successfully indexed project-asset-combination.
 The table contains the following fields: